 Recommended tire pressure for Nissan LEAF

-It is vital to maintain proper tire pressure for Nissan LEAF tires.
-Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
-Check Nissan LEAF tire pressure regularly, and monitor Nissan LEAF tire inflation levels to avoid driving with overinflated or underinflated tires.
+It is vital to maintain proper tire inflation pressures for Nissan LEAF tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can reduce fuel efficiency, lead to uneven tire tread wear and decrease tire life, compromise tire safety and cause tire blowout.
+Check Nissan LEAF tire pressure regularly, and monitor Nissan LEAF tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Nissan LEAF.
-Use Nissan LEAF recommended tire pressure settings listed on the tire pressure chart found in Nissan LEAF owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for your Nissan LEAF tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your Nissan LEAF may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
-Keep your Nissan LEAF tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Nissan LEAF.
+Use Nissan LEAF recommended tire pressure settings listed on the tire pressure chart found in Nissan LEAF owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Nissan LEAF tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Nissan LEAF may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your Nissan LEAF tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.

 Nissan LEAF tire pressure may fluctuate with ambient temperatures, so check Nissan LEAF tire pressure when ambient temperatures change.
 In winter when temperatures drop, Nissan LEAF tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Nissan LEAF winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.